• Energy & Power

 Green power marketers disclose the sources of the electricity they sell.

-In some parts of the country, consumers can choose not only how their is generated, but also who supplies it.
+In some parts of the country, consumers can choose not only how their electricity is generated, but also who it.

-California and Pennsylvania, and green products have also been introduced in New England.
+California and Pennsylvania, and green power products have also been introduced in New England.

-Because of the way the electric grid works, the energy that you buy is not necessarily delivered to your home.
-Instead, that is delivered into the electrical grid, along with from other sources.
+Because of the way the electric grid works, the renewable energy that you buy is not necessarily delivered to your home.
+Instead, that power is delivered into the electrical grid, along with electricity from other power sources.

-The nonprofit Center for Resource Solutions established the Greene Renewable Electricity Certification Program to ensure that consumers who purchase “green” are getting exactly that.
-The Greene logo on an product means:
+The nonprofit Center for Resource Solutions established the Greene Renewable Electricity Certification Program to ensure that consumers who purchase “green” power are getting exactly that.
+The Greene logo on an electricity product means:

-• At least 50% of the supply for the product comes from resources.
+• At least 50% of the electricity supply for the product comes from renewable electricity resources.

-• The product does not contain any nuclear .
+• The product does not contain any nuclear power.

-• One year after deregulation, the product must contain at least 5% new .
+• One year after deregulation, the product must contain at least 5% new renewable electricity.
 Greene intends to increase the new renewables requirement each year.

 • The company offering the product agrees to undergo a biannual review of advertising materials to ensure they are not making any false or misleading statements about their products.

-• The company offering the product agrees to undergo an annual audit by a third party to ensure that they have purchased enough to satisfy what they sold to customers.
+• The company offering the product agrees to undergo an annual audit by a third party to ensure that they have purchased enough renewable power to satisfy what they sold to customers.